 – We generate power utilising our state of the art Hybrid Solar Power Station, which combines the technologies of solar panels, gel batteries, inverters and a generator to supply 3 phase power to the Island.

 – The fuel, gas and other energy sources come from Gladstone by barge every three to four months.

-– The fresh water is created by a Dunlop IBC reverse osmosis desalination system, converting seawater to fresh water at a rate of 25 litres per minute.
+– The freshwater is created by a Dunlop IBC reverse osmosis desalination system, converting seawater to clean water at a rate of 25 litres per minute.

 – Our wastewater/greywater is treated in an AdvanTex wastewater treatment plant and is used for irrigation of the airstrip

 – All of the fresh fruit, vegetables, other food items and beverages come to Lady Elliot Island by aircraft, and all food waste is composted in a pit system.

 – Solid waste material and petroleum-based oil wastes are removed by barge to approved facilities on the mainland